Updated on May 3, 2022

 Education Level

-Medical school graduation is followed by a three-year residency spent studying eye diseases and surgical methods.
+Medical school graduation is followed by a three-year residency studying eye diseases and surgical methods.
 Some ophthalmologists choose additional specialized training and develop a sub-specialty through a fellowship focused on a specific eye health condition.

 What Conditions Do Ophthalmologists Treat?